Gambling and online casinos in Chad

 - virtual games and eSports-betting.

-The National Lottery is operated by Loterie Nationale du Tchad (LONAT),
+The National Lottery is managed by Loterie Nationale du Tchad (LONAT), which partners with private operators and supports social programs.

 Casino and offline gambling

-Offline gambling in Chad is limited,
+Offline gambling in Chad is limited, but essential for the tourist industry of the capital and major cities.

-The main establishments are:- Casino de N'Djamena is the country's first licensed casino,
+The main establishments are:- Casino de N'Djamena - the country's first licensed casino, offers board games, slot machines and a VIP lounge;

 - Palace Games Club is a modern gaming hall at the Hôtel La Tchadienne;